muaompc/muaompc/doc/tutor.advanced.rst

 directory a new folder called ``myprb_mpc``.
 As an alternative to typing the above code, you can execute the file ``main.py`` found in the *tutorial_advanced* directory, which contains exactly that code.
-The *tutorial* directory already contains the files ``myprb.prb`` and ``mydat.dat``.
+The *tutorial advanced* directory already contains the files ``myprb.prb`` and ``mydat.dat``.
 In the next section, you will learn how to use the generated C code.